ijbd/assetra/docs/contribute.rst

 Contribute
 =====

-Please feel free contribute to the Python Power System Reliability Package.
+Please feel free contribute to the ASSET Lab Resource Adequacy Package.

 Using Poetry
 ------------

-The Python Power System Reliability Package uses the Poetry dependency management tool.
+The ASSET Lab Resource Adequacy Package uses the Poetry dependency management tool.
 From a contributors point of view, Poetry is responsible for two tasks:

 1. Managing the virtual environment used to run and test code.